 Our water system tested a minimum of 20 monthly sample(s) in accordance with Total Coliform Rule for microbiological contaminants.
-During the monitoring period covered by this report, we had 1 sample in the month of November returned as positive.
+During the monitoring period covered by this report, we had 17.5% sample in the month of August returned as positive for Coliform and 7 samples returned as positive for E. Coli.
 MCL: Systems that collect less than 40 samples per month - no more than 1 positive monthly sample - MCLG 0 - naturally present in the environment.
+MCL: A Routine Sample and a Repeat Sample are Total Coliform Positive, and One is also Fecal Positive /E. Coli Positive.
+MCLG 0 / Typical Source: Human and animal fecal waste.

 Environmental Protection Agency Required Health Effects Language: Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Crytosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791).
-Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.